JLiu2024/pscsc.github.io/README.md

 ## Polytechnic School Computer Science Club

-Welcome to the PSCSC Github page!
+Welcome to the PSCSC GitHub page!
 The website is far from complete; all suggestions are appreciated.

 [PSCSC Discord Server Invite](https://discord.gg/xabTk3Yhan)